-- Climate change is affecting weather, freshwater resources, oceans, and the many ecosystems and societies dependent on these natural systems. - Climate change negatively affects agricultural production, availability of fresh water and clean air, human health, and personal and national security. - Human activities contribute to climate change through the release of billions of tons of CO2 and other greenhouse gases - The reliance on fossil fuels for transportation, energy, agricultural production, waste disposal, and manufacturing causes greenhouse gas emissions. - Past and present-day emissions will affect the global climate for generations to come.
+- Climate change is affecting weather, freshwater resources, oceans, and the many ecosystems and societies dependent on these natural systems. - Climate change negatively affects agricultural production, availability of fresh water, clean air and human health. - Human activities contribute to climate change through the release of billions of tons of CO2 and other greenhouse gases each year. - The reliance on fossil fuels for transportation, energy, agricultural production, waste disposal, and manufacturing causes greenhouse gas emissions. - Past and present-day emissions will affect the global climate for generations to come.